Filter classes of upsets of distributive lattices: Filter classes of upsets of meet semilattices

 Many other non-equivalent conditions may be obtained by applying such sub\-stitutions to \emph{$n$-adjunction}, i.e.\ the implication which defines $n$-filters:

 For example, consider the following substitution applied to $5$-adjunction:

-The corresponding implication states that the meet of each $6$-tuple of elements lies in $F$ provided that each proper submeet does and moreover three of the six elements have a common upper bound and so do two of the other three elements.
+The corresponding implication states that the meet of each $6$-tuple of elements lies in $F$ provided that (i) each non-empty proper submeet lies in $F$, (ii) three of the six elements have an upper bound, and (iii) so do two of the other three elements.
 We conjecture that each finitary filter subclass of $\SLclass{\infty}$ is axiomatized by such substitution instances of $n$-adjunction.